Snowshoeing

 Photography & Sights

 • Louise Falls: At the very end of the flat lakeshore trail, look up to the right.
-You will see a massive frozen waterfall (Louise Falls).
-Look for ice climbers—tiny colorful dots moving up the ice pillar.
+You will see a large frozen waterfall (Louise Falls).
+Look for ice climbers, tiny colorful dots moving up the ice pillar.